mahdihs76/WeatherModule/README.md

 # WeatherModule
-This is an weather forecast android application
+This is a weather forecast android application